openpnp/openpnp/Vision-Compositing.md

 Between tiny 0201/0402 passives and enormous LQFP-256 packages, it is quite hard to get the bottom camera view right.
 One has to trade resolution against view size.
 Attempting to escape this dilemma by using a higher resolution camera comes at a significant additional cost in processing power, more lighting required, more compression artifacts, or (worse) reduced frame rate (fps) and additional camera lag.

 Wanting a large camera view also adds constraints to the machine build.
 The ideal camera has a long focal length ("telephoto") lens to minimize parallax errors, which means it has to be far away from the subject.
 However, this usually means building a taller machine, especially for table-top designs.
-Consequently, designers often use (very) wide-angle lenses, which are detrimental to alignment accuracy (see the nest section).
+Consequently, designers often use (very) wide-angle lenses, which are detrimental to alignment accuracy (see the next section).

 Ironically, the very large parts are often quite rare in projects, just the _one_ MCU, for example.
 The overwhelming majority of parts are rather small.
 It hurts to make poor tradeoffs for the few exceptions.